This page is part of © FOTW Flags Of The World website

 Image: see Ralf Hartemink's site, with information in English.

-The greater COA has a motto of " JE MAINTIENDRAI".
+The greater coat of arms has a motto of " JE MAINTIENDRAI".

-None of them.
-It is French.
+This is French.
 Future tense of the verb "maintenir".
-The translation given above is erroneous.
-"Je" should be "I".
-"We" would have been "Nous".
+The translation "I will maintain".
 Since the motto was the oath of Prince Willem, "I" is definitively correct.

 Smith refers to "the oath of Prince William", and the only thing I knew on this topic is that there are several Princes William in Dutch history.